 Certain items previously reported in specific financial statement captions have been reclassified to conform to the fiscal 2004 presentation.
 Such reclassifications have not impacted previously reported revenues, operating income (loss) or net income (loss).
-During fiscal 2003, revenue from service fees increased to greater than 10% of total net revenues, requiring us to separately report product and service revenues.
-In connection with the revised presentation of service revenues and cost of service revenues for the first quarter of fiscal 2003, we reclassified \$5.8 million of service expenses that had previously been included in operating expenses.
+During fiscal 2003, revenue from service fees increased to greater than 10% of total net revenues, requiring us to separately report product and service revenues in our annual financial statements.
+In connection with the revised presentation of service revenues and cost of service revenues, we reclassified \$4.8 million and \$10.6 million, respectively, of service expenses for the three and six months ended December 29, 2002 that had previously been included in operating expenses.